 Back in May, we took a look at what was coming down the line with the WordPress update 4.8.
 From a shiny new Events widget to tools that allow the display of images in sidebars without the use of a plugin or code, a great text editor for formatting posts to a video tool that lets people upload their videos (also to a sidebar area) from providers such as YouTube and Vimeo, the update was much heralded.
 Even developers got some updates just for them, including a customizer pane for sizing the screen and an edit user section that displays names.

-Now, the intrepid and ever-forward-thinking folks at WordPress are prepping the next update, WordPress 4.9, which is due for release on November 14th.
+Now, the intrepid and ever-forward-thinking folks at WordPress maintain are prepping the next update, WordPress 4.9, which is due for release on November 14th.
 Some people have already been fortunate to get a beta version preview of the update and are sharing some of the tantalizing tidbits.
 Read on for a small look ahead.
 Note: If you find you absolutely can’t wait for version 4.9 you can take the beta version for a test drive using the WordPress Beta Tester plugin.

-- When you make changes to a theme using the customizer tool, you’ll now have the option to save your changes as a draft instead of having them go live instantly.
+- When you make changes to a theme using the customizer design tool, you’ll now have the option to save your changes as a draft instead of having them go live instantly.
 And in addition to saving theme changes, you’ll be able to schedule when the changes appear on your site.
 And if you want feedback on your theme changes, you can share a preview with friends and colleagues with a dedicated URL.

 - The 4.8 version introduced a whole bunch of new media widgets such as rich text, audio and video etc. In keeping with that trend WordPress 4.9 will also roll out a new gallery widget that allows users to create a native gallery and add it to any area on their site that is “widget ready.”